IntrepidToucan/mental-health-narrative/README.md

 ### Gotchas

+#### Actions editor GUI bug in Input System 1.7.0

-There's a bug in version 1.7.0 of the Input System that breaks the action map GUI (see https://forum.unity.com/threads/unable-to-use-input-system-panel.1450204/ for context).
+There's a bug in version 1.7.0 of the Input System that breaks the actions editor interface (see https://forum.unity.com/threads/unable-to-use-input-system-panel.1450204/ for context).

 The Unity Package Manager seems to only show version 1.7.0.
 Go to https://docs.unity3d.com/Packages/com.unity.inputsystem@1.8/changelog/CHANGELOG.html#182---2024-04-29
 and click the "Add version 1.8.2 by name" link to download the latest version.

+#### Cannot delete actions in Input System 1.8.2

+If you right-click an action in the Input System actions editor and no context menu appears (i.e., you can't delete actions), you can edit the project-wide actions asset directly in code by editing the `InputSystem_Actions.inputactions` file.

 ## Player